Alabama engineers assisting in the development of temporary hospitals across the U.S.

 Among the first to answer the call were roughly 30 Huntsville-based engineers.
 The team has been working non-stop, most from their own homes to develop temporary hospital sites.

 “The idea is to get out ahead of the hospital bed shortages.
-That’s a different situation depending on where you are located in the country,” said Wade Doss, director of engineering at the U.S. Army Engineering and Support Center in Huntsville.
+That’s a different situation depending on where you are located in the country,” Said Wade Doss, the Director of Engineering at the U.S. Army Engineering and Support Center in Huntsville.

 The team first created a very specific and detailed check-list for states and cities to determine if a potential hospital site could be supported at a given venue.